syncfusion-content/wpf-docs/wpf/Control-Dependencies.md

 </tr>
 </table>

-### Exporting DataGrid to Excel, PDF and CSV
+### Exporting DataGrid to Excel, PDF, and CSV

-For exporting DataGrid to excel, pdf or csv, the following references need to be added in your application.
+The following reference needs to be added in your application for exporting DataGrid to excel, pdf, and csv.

 <table>
 <tr>